usuiWind/CloudMitigator/DEMO.md

 CloudTrail logging is enabled to train IAM changes and events.
 #### T1110
 ![T1110](./images/waf.png)
-A WAF policy is created which limist traffic.
+A WAF policy is created which limits traffic.

 ---